 Very flexible, and can also do some evening appointments.

 I am also an experienced counselling Supervisor.

 N.B.
-Since August I have seen a few clients face to face in a risk assessed setting but now we are under further restrictions in the north east I am offering sessions on Zoom.
+Since last August I have seen a few clients face to face in a risk assessed setting but as we come out of lockdown I am offering sessions on Zoom.
 It is not ideal but works ok if you can find a quiet space where you will not be interrupted.